-Syntax EVENT WAIT request name;
+EVENT WAIT request_name;

-request_name Application event handle declared in a previous EVENT INIT statement
+Argument Description request_name Application event handle declared in a previous EVENT INIT statement

-- Description EVENT WAIT is the second step in the InterBase two-part synchronous event mechanism.
-After a program registers interest in an event, EVENT WAIT causes the process running the application to sleep until the event of interest occurs. - Examples The following embedded SQL statements register an application event name and indicate the program is ready to receive notification when the event occurs:
+EVENT WAIT is the second step in the InterBase two-part synchronous event mechanism.
+After a program registers interest in an event, EVENT WAIT causes the process running the application to sleep until the event of interest occurs.

+The following embedded SQL statements register an application event name and indicate the program is ready to receive notification when the event occurs:

-EXEC SQL EVENT INIT ORDER_WAIT EMPDB ('new_order'); EXEC SQL
+EVENT INIT ORDER WAIT EMPDB ('new order');